markets/awesome-ruby/README.md

 * [Interactor](https://github.com/collectiveidea/interactor) - Interactor provides a common interface for performing complex interactions in a single request.
 * [Light Service](https://github.com/adomokos/light-service) - Series of Actions with an emphasis on simplicity.
 * [Mutations](https://github.com/cypriss/mutations) - Compose your business logic into commands that sanitize and validate input.
-* [Responders](https://github.com/plataformatec/responders) -  set of Rails responders to dry up your application.

 ##A/B Testing